usaid-cs/yesterday-i-learned/random.md

 1. [大洋](https://zh.wikipedia.org/wiki/%E9%8A%80%E5%9C%93) was a Spanish set of coins from the 15th-century.
 1. A Baptist U research found that a conspiracy gets worse if the government tries to dispute it.
 This stems from people's distrust of the government.
 To dispel the conspiracy, let a famous scholar do the job.
 1. "Military grade" is not that great.
 "Aircraft grade" isn't all that great either.
 What you want is [Toyota grade or 3M grade](https://en.wikipedia.org/wiki/List_of_Six_Sigma_companies).
 1. ["On Inauguration Day, Trump apparently filed his candidacy for 2020.
-Beyond being unusual, this opens up the ability for him to start accepting “campaign contributions” right away.
+Beyond being unusual, this opens up the ability for him to start accepting "campaign contributions" right away.
 Given that a sizable fraction of the campaign funds from the previous cycle were paid directly to the Trump organization in exchange for building leases, etc., at inflated rates, you can assume that those campaign coffers are a mechanism by which US nationals can easily give cash bribes directly to Trump."](https://medium.com/@yonatanzunger/trial-balloon-for-a-coup-e024990891d5#.fop83h2ew) (same article: there is a very tight group of people running the [Trump](https://np.reddit.com/r/politics/comments/5s4r9r/socalled_judge_criticized_by_trump_is_known_as_a/ddcfc3o/) government, intending to test the limits of the American administration, to see how much they can get away with before the people stage a coup.)
 1. Mongolia has by far [the highest liver cancer rate per capita](http://www.wcrf.org/int/cancer-facts-figures/data-specific-cancers/liver-cancer-statistics), apparently from hep A/B.
 1. Yoga [reportedly](https://www.reddit.com/r/Fitness/comments/5s327o/exercicesstretches_to_stop_neck_cracking/ddc6s6h/) reduces the need to crack necks.
 1. Doctors saying "stat" is short for *statim*, "immediately".
 "Now" is apparently too ambiguous.